Gil Morgan

 Gilmer Bryan Morgan II, OD (born September 25, 1946) is an American professional golfer.

+Career

 Morgan was born in Wewoka, Oklahoma.
 He graduated from East Central State College in Ada, Oklahoma in 1968.

 In 1972, Morgan earned a Doctor of Optometry degree from the Southern College of Optometry in Memphis, Tennessee before turning professional at golf later that year.
 He is a member of Sigma Tau Gamma fraternity.

 Morgan won seven events on the PGA Tour between 1977 and 1990.
 He was also one of the most consistent top five finishers during this period.
 He posted 21 2nd place and 21 3rd place finishes on the PGA Tour in his career.
 The most prestigious tournament he won on the PGA Tour was the 1978 World Series of Golf.
 He also played on the 1979 and 1983 Ryder Cup teams.

-Morgan was known for playing tournaments with little or no practice.
-He was exceptional at "playing cold".